Hydrochloric Acid 5%, Aqueous

 PROCEDURE:

-- Before proceeding with acid cleaning, all glassware/plasticware should be cleaned with a laboratory grade glassware detergent, washed and well rinsed.
+1. Before proceeding with acid cleaning, glassware should be cleaned with a laboratory grade glassware detergent, washed and rinsed.

-- Using appropriate safety precautions, pour sufficient Hydrochloric Acid 5%, Aqueous into glassware; gently swirl to thoroughly coat all surfaces/sides/edges with the solution.
+2. Using safety precautions, pour sufficient Hydrochloric Acid 5%, Aqueous into glassware; gently swirl to thoroughly coat all surfaces/sides/edges with the solution.

-- Rinse all glassware/plasticware with a minimum of four changes of distilled water, ensuring that all surfaces/sides/edges have been rinsed well.
+4. Rinse all glassware/plasticware with a minimum of four changes of distilled water, ensuring all surfaces/sides/edges are well rinsed.

 PROCEDURE NOTE:

-- Use fresh Hydrochloric Acid 5%, Aqueous with every batch of glassware acid cleaned.
-The solution can be reused on multiple pieces of glassware/plasticware that are acid cleaned at the same time.
+1. Use fresh Hydrochloric Acid 5%, Aqueous with every batch of glassware acid cleaned.
+The solution can be reused on multiple pieces of glassware/plasticware acid cleaned at the same time.

 REFERENCES: